Heart health facts to share with your employees this month.

 7. Make Your Own Meals

-Prepare your own meals whenever possible.
+Prepare meals at home whenever possible.
 Cooking at home allows for better control over ingredients and portion sizes, making it easier to maintain a heart-healthy diet.

 8. Know Your Numbers